rachelcarmena/rachelcarmena.github.io/_posts/2019-01-23-Coding-centered-methodology.md

 My friend again:

 > Thanks, I have a general idea now.
-And what are the rules of that software development methodology?
+And which are the rules of that software development methodology?

 There aren't rules.